RangerMauve/mqtt-regex/README.md

 ## API
 The API is super simple and should be easy to integrate with any project

-### mqtt_regex(topic)
+### mqtt_regex(topic_pattern)
-Takes an MQTT topic, and generates a RegExp object along with a function for parsing params from the result The return looks like
+Takes an MQTT topic pattern, and generates a RegExp object along with a function for parsing params from the result.
+The results also have an `exec` function that does both.
+The return looks like
 ``` javascript
 {